 As of March 31, 2003, \$3.3 billion was outstanding under the 2002 Credit Facility, consisting of \$1.3 billion of Tranche A term loans, \$500 million of Tranche B term loans and \$1.5 billion in revolving loans or letters of credit.
 The specified percentages of net proceeds which must be applied to loans under the 2002 Credit Facility generally range from 25 percent to 75 percent, depending upon the cumulative amount of the scheduled amortization payments that have been made on Tranche A term loans as well as the cumulative amount of all mandatory prepayments that have been made under the 2002 Credit Facility.
 The revolving loan commitment cannot be reduced below \$1.0 billion as a result of such prepayments.
-Tranche A term loans and the revolving loans bear interest at LIBOR plus 4.50 percent, and Tranche B term loans bear interest at LIBOR plus a spread that varies between 4.00 percent and 4.50 percent depending on the extent to which Tranche B term loans are secured by the collateral that is restricted by covenants contained in our public bond indentures.
+Tranche A term loans and the revolving loans bear interest at LIBOR plus 4.50 percent, and Tranche B term loans are secured by the collateral that is restricted by covenants contained in our public bond indentures.
 The final stated maturity of the 2002 Credit Facility is April 30, 2005.